verbiate/Pseudollama/README.md

 - View and edit the content that will be returned by the API
 - Test the API by sending a request to the server
 - Enable/disable the server

-## Configuration

-The content served by the API is stored in `data/content.txt`.
-You can edit this file directly or use the web UI.

 ## Logging